subhammahanty235/bizzmq-go/readme.md

 Returns a boolean indicating success and any error that occurred.

-## Error Handling
+## Error Handling and Retry Flow

-When job processing fails (handler returns an error):
+When a job processing fails (handler returns an error):

 1. The error is caught and logged
-2. If retry is enabled, the job retry count is incremented
+2. If retry is enabled and maxRetries > 0:
+   - The job retry count is incremented
-3. If retry count < maxRetries, the job is added back to the queue
+   - The job is added back to the queue
-4. If retry count >= maxRetries, the job is moved to the DLQ (if enabled)
+3. If retry count exceeds maxRetries or retries are disabled:
+   - The job is moved to the Dead Letter Queue (if enabled)
-5. Error details are preserved with the job for debugging
+   - Error details are preserved with the job for debugging

 ## Best Practices

-1. **Always use context for cancellation**: Pass appropriate context to operations that might need to be cancelled
-2. **Enable Dead Letter Queues** for production workloads to capture failed jobs
+1. **Always enable Dead Letter Queues** for production workloads to capture failed jobs
+2. **Use appropriate contexts** for proper cancellation and timeouts
+3. **Implement graceful shutdown** by calling the cleanup function returned by `ConsumeMessageFromQueue`
-3. **Set appropriate MaxRetries** based on the transient nature of expected failures
+4. **Set appropriate MaxRetries** based on the nature of expected failures
-4. **Include relevant metadata** in your job data for easier debugging
+5. **Include relevant metadata** in your job data for easier debugging
-5. **Check your DLQ regularly** for repeated failures that might indicate systemic issues
+6. **Check your DLQ regularly** for repeated failures that might indicate systemic issues
-6. **Implement graceful shutdown** by calling the cleanup function returned by `ConsumeMessageFromQueue`
-7. **Use defer for cleanup**: Always use `defer mq.Close()` to ensure Redis connections are properly closed
+7. **Always use `defer mq.Close()`** to ensure Redis connections are properly closed

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.